Why I'm Running

 Brandon has had a passion for civic engagement his whole life.
 When he was young, he organized a trash pickup drive along Ontario Highway 28, which runs through the centre of Paudash.
 This was the start of a lifelong passion for helping others.
 In high school, he worked as a camp counsellor, coached youth sports teams, served on student council, volunteered as a recreation coordinator at a local retirement community, and raised money for countless local causes.

 That passion did not diminish with time - Brandon has been part of Ottawa community associations, joined student governments and clubs at the University of Ottawa, volunteered at festivals, donated to and run campaigns for CHEO, and even founded a charity to channel his philanthropic energy.
-In 2022, he ran for mayor to keep a spotlight on the issues facing younger generations.
-Most recently, he served as President and Chair of local advocacy organization Make Housing Affordable, and as the Volunteer Director for the Riverside South Community Association.
-Within the Ontario Liberal Party, Brandon serves as the Policy Director for the Carleton Provincial Liberal Association, and as the Chair of the Eastern Regional Policy Committee.
+In 2022, he ran an advocacy campaign during the Ottawa mayoral race, bringing the issues facing the people of Ottawa to the forefront of the city’s political discourse.

 In his only time away from Ottawa since moving here, Brandon worked in Massachusetts for four years, from 2014-2018.
 While living there, he met his wife, Rachel.
 They visited Ottawa often, and eventually married and returned for good.
 Rachel became a Canadian citizen in 2023.
 She works from home as a graphic designer for a large software company, and now she too very happily calls Ottawa home.
-They welcomed their first child, Simon, to the world in September 2024.
+They welcomed their first child, Simon, to the world in September 2024, and happily live in Riverside South.